Last Updated on December 6, 2023 by Sharon Advik

 You may capture videos with the Canon 80D at the greatest resolution of 1920 x 1080 at 24, 30, or 60 frames/second and save them in MPEG-4 and H.264 codecs.

-In most circumstances, the Canon 80D’s Full HD resolution will be sufficient.
+The Canon 80D’s Full HD resolution will be sufficient in most circumstances.

 However, if you’re looking for footage with the best resolution possible, check out our Top Cameras with 4K (Ultra-HD) Video list.